wendahere/JAWS/wenda.md

 The servo does not work.

 The error was int was not callable.
 My mistake was I set the function name for moving servos and if else statement for moving servo to be the same, thus had that error.
-I made updated the code to mark10 and it worked.
+I made updated the code to [mark10](https://github.com/wendahere/JAWS/blob/master/Content/MotorANDUltrasoniccodes/M%26TMARK10%23Version1.py) and it worked.

 However, there was issue stopping the servo.
 When I pressed stop button, the web link will change but JAWS state remained the same.
 I realised that the capital letter for if else statement was different and I standardized it and it worked.
+[Mark 11](https://github.com/wendahere/JAWS/blob/master/Content/MotorANDUltrasoniccodes/M%26TMARK11%23Version1.py)

+I added voltage divider code to the main code, [Mark 12](https://github.com/wendahere/JAWS/blob/master/Content/MotorANDUltrasoniccodes/M%26TMARK12%23Version1.py).